BDSI-Utwente/bdsi.utwente.nl/_events/workshops/data-science-week-2025-Q1/data-science-week-2025-Q1.md

 Kaggle.com provides resources to [get started with Kaggle](https://www.kaggle.com/code/alexisbcook/getting-started-with-kaggle-competitions/notebook), as well as [a long list of competitions that are approachable for beginners](https://www.kaggle.com/competitions?hostSegmentIdFilter=5) - with code and discussions available from hundreds of other participants.
 Trying your hand at a competition or two is a good way to spend a rainy weekend.

 [Sharada Kalanidhi](https://www.linkedin.com/in/sharada-kalanidhi-12430ab2/) has written an excellent deep dive into the 2023 WiDS datathon, including links to further resources for both R and Python: <https://www.widsworldwide.org/get-inspired/blog/a-data-scientists-deep-dive-into-the-wids-datathon/>.

+{% include card.html title="Signups are now open!" content="You can now sign up for the various lunch talks, the datathon, and the workshops.
+Places are limited, so sign up now!" cta="Sign up now" cta_link="https://www.utwente.nl/en/bms/research/bdsi/data-science-week-2025/" %}

 ## Schedule